JLInF97/PSWebGUI/docs/Format-Html.md

 ```

 ### -Id
-Use this parameter to set an id attribute for the table.
+Use this parameter to set an id attribute.

 ```html
 <table id="table1">...</table>